kraifpatrik/yyc-overwrite/README.md

 # How to use
 1. Open your GameMaker Studio 2 project.
 2. Run the project using YYC.
-3. Near the top of the Output console you will se a line like `"C:\ProgramData/GameMakerStudio2/Cache/runtimes\runtime-2.2.2.326/bin/Igor.exe"  -j=12 -options="C:\Users\kraif\AppData\Local\GameMakerStudio2\GMS2TEMP\build.bff"  -- Windows Run`.
+3. Near the top of the Output console you will see a line like `"C:\ProgramData/GameMakerStudio2/Cache/runtimes\runtime-2.2.2.326/bin/Igor.exe"  -j=12 -options="C:\Users\kraif\AppData\Local\GameMakerStudio2\GMS2TEMP\build.bff"  -- Windows Run`.
 The options path is required by the tool.
 4. Run the tool from the command line using
 ```
 python yyc-overwite.py